mikaellacroskrey-HDR/Report-Formatter/README.md

 <!-- * [License](#license) -->

 ## General Information
--  This is a painfully simple application to reduce the agonizing hours spend copy and pasting out of .csv files.
+-  This is a simple application to reduce the agonizing hours spent copying and pasting out of .csv files.

 ## Technologies Used
 - WPF